 Things Not to Do in Scotland While Travelling

-Travelling and transport form some of the most important things that you’ll be doing in Scotland.
+Travelling and transport are some of the most important things that you’ll be doing in Scotland.
 So, it’s naturally important to know about things that you shouldn’t be doing in Scotland while travelling around the country.
 Here are some of the things you should avoid doing!

 Not Thanking the Bus Driver